MCP Integration

 You: Create an invoice template for my consulting business with company logo, client details, line items table, and payment terms.

-I've created a draft invoice template in your "Production" workspace.
+I've created a draft invoice template in your "Production" environment.
 It includes:

 - Header with logo placeholder and company name